-The Diversity Policy is reviewed periodically by the Board to ensure it remains up-to-date and was last reviewed by the Board on 16 August 2016 with no further updates made to the version last amended and adopted by the Board on 12 August 2015.
+The Diversity Policy is reviewed periodically by the Board to ensure it remains up-to-date and was last reviewed and updated by the Board on 28 August 2017.

 The Policy sets out the roles and responsibilities of the Board, the Human Resources and Remuneration Committee, and the Company's employees in relation to workplace diversity.
 The initiatives which have been adopted by the Company to assist with improving gender diversity are also set out within the Policy.